 Most water filtration bottles require the filter changing once every 2 months or after every 40 gallons of use, whichever comes first.

 Cleaning your water bottle is a simpler task.
 Simply twist the bottle’s lid open, remove the straw, unclip or unscrew your filter and put it safely to one side.
 Submerge the bottle in warm, soapy water and clean out the insides with a sponge.
 If your bottle is dishwasher safe, you can use this cleaning option if you prefer.

 Try to get into the habit of cleaning your water bottle regularly, especially focusing on the straw, to prevent the build-up of bacteria.
 Washing it out every day and subjecting it to a deeper clean once a week is a good routine to get into

 How long can I store my filtered water for?

 If you want to store filtered water, keep it in the fridge for up to a day.
 Avoid areas of heat or direct sunlight.
 It’s fine to keep your bottle out of the fridge for a few hours at a time without use, or all day if you’re constantly drinking from it.
 It’s just not the best idea to leave your bottle sitting out in the sun and forget about it for a week.

 Can I put my water bottle in a freezer?

 No, you should avoid storing your water bottle in a freezer at all costs.
 When a filter freezes, its membrane becomes damaged, which will affect its efficiency and render it useless.
-Unless you have a constant supply of new filters for your bottle, keep it away from ice-cold temperatures.

 How do I know if my water bottle is dishwasher safe?